The average settlement amount for a personal injury car accident case in the United States is approximately $19,000.

 Search for a Settlement Formula to Calculate Settlement Amounts

 There is absolutely a settlement formula for personal injury car accident claims:

 Pain and Suffering Damages

 This is the formula to calculate your settlement in a car crash case.

 A formula is easy.
 You just input the numbers and make a calculation.
-But in the vast majority of our cases, the greatest harm in the case is pain, usually physical pain.
-How do you measure the pain and suffering that goes with physical and emotional damage and how is the settlement value calculated?
+But in the vast majority of our cases, the most significant harm in the case is pain, usually physical pain.
+How do you measure the pain and suffering that goes with physical and emotional damage, and how is the settlement value calculated?